Democracy and economic growth

 Democracy and economic growth and development have had a strong correlative and interactive relationship throughout history.
-While evidence of this relationship's existence is irrefutable, economists' and historians' opinions of its exact nature have been sharply split, hence the latter has been the subject of many debates and studies.
+Effects of democracy on economic growth and effect of economic growth on democracy can be distinguished.
+While evidence of a relationship is irrefutable, economists' and historians' opinions of its exact nature have been sharply split, hence the latter has been the subject of many debates and studies.

-Ancient beginnings and correlation

-The period of Ancient Greece 4th century B.C. and later of the Roman Empire marks the beginning not only of democracy, but as well as its connection to economic growth.
-All throughout history, up until the present they have stayed intertwined.
-While there is no doubt of their existing relationship, whether it being in favor of economic development or democracy, there is no evidence to claim that it is in fact a causal relationship.